coldclimate/omnomfrickinnom/_posts/2015-07-02-a-mean-thai-green-prawn-curry.markdown

 The sweetness of the pineapple counteracts any harshness from all those chillies and herbs and is an inspired addition.
 If your other half usually orders a korma, go easy on the sauce when serving.
 Enough to feed 2 with leftovers for tomorrow's lunch unless, like me, you keep sneaking back into the kitchen to fork cold titbits into your mouth for the rest of the evening!

+What's left in the wok after serving up for 2:

 ![What's left in the wok after serving up for 2](/images/mean-thai-curry/wok.jpg)